BlueBrain/spack/bluebrain/documentation/upstreaming.md

   * `git checkout` the upstream/develop version of your upstreamed package (the first argument) in var/spack/repos/builtin/packages
   * for whatever exists of your package under `bluebrain/repo-{patches,bluebrain}/packages/`: `git rm` and `rm -rf`

-Now you can commit, push and file a pull request to [our own spack repository](https://github.com/bluebrain/spack).
+Now you can commit, push and file a pull request to [our own Spack repository](https://github.com/bluebrain/spack).